 • Ventilation details

-• Building fabric (incl. roof insulation, windows, and air tightness values)
+• Building fabric (incl. roof insulation, windows & air tightness values)

 • Installed renewable technologies